Krampus Parade in New Orleans 2024

 Dates: December 7, 2024

 Dating back to pagan rituals, Krampus has long been celebrated in the Alpine regions of Austria, Bavaria, and the Czech Republic.
 The mysterious figure with horns and spooky claws joins St. Nicholas on the night of St. Nicholas Day, punishing unruly children with branches or, in some cases, by eating them.
 While the spooky tale is usually told to scare kids into behaving, adults celebrate Krampus by wearing goat costumes and joining in Krampuslauf parades.
-Interest in Krampus spread to the USA, and with that, the witchy city of New Orleans put on one of the best Krampus celebrations.
+Interest in Krampus spread to the USA, and with that, the witchy city of New Orleans puts on one of the best Krampus celebrations.

 Krewe of Krampus NOLauf Parade (December 7, 2024)